w0nxyApex/Deadlock-Tweaks-config/README.md

 # Deadlock Optimization Guide

-This guide is designed to enhance your gameplay experience in **Deadlock** through detailed configurations and optimizations for video settings, Windows settings, and NVIDIA settings.
-The goal is to reduce micro stutters and FPS lags, ensuring a smooth and responsive gaming experience.
+This repository contains a collection of configuration files and settings designed to optimize the performance of DeadLock, ensuring a smoother and more responsive gaming experience.
+The configurations focus on maximizing FPS, reducing input lag, and minimizing visual distractions, making it ideal for competitive gameplay.

 ## Table of Contents
 - [Deadlock Guide](#deadlock-optimization-guide)